Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Is this okay?"

-"Uh…well, you might wanna ditch the boots when we get there, but the rest should be fine."
+"Uh... well, you might wanna ditch the boots when we get there, but the rest should be fine."

 "Just how humid *is* it?"

 He glanced at his watch "This time of day, it’s usually about forty degrees centigrade and at the dew point.
-So… yeah."
+So... yeah."

-"That’s…" she calculated furiously. "...About a hundred and five in American?"
+"That’s..." she calculated furiously. "...About a hundred and five in American?"

 "Yup.
 Unless they’ve had rain come through today, the air’s gonna be *chewy."*